Ricin: Terrorist use

 Ricin has been involved in a number of actual or planned attacks on individuals.
-In 1978, the Bulgarian dissident Georgi Markov was assassinated by Bulgarian secret police who surreptitiously shot him on a London street with what was later found to have been a modified umbrella using compressed gas to fire a tiny pellet containing ricin into his leg.
+As of 2025, the only successful murder using ricin occurred in 1978.
+The Bulgarian dissident Georgi Markov was assassinated by Bulgarian secret police who surreptitiously shot him on a London street with what was later found to have been a modified umbrella using compressed gas to fire a tiny pellet containing ricin into his leg.
 He died in a hospital a few days later; his body was passed to a special poison branch of the British Ministry of Defence that discovered the pellet during an autopsy.
 The prime suspects were the Bulgarian secret police: Georgi Markov had defected from Bulgaria some years previously and had subsequently written books and made radio broadcasts that were highly critical of the Bulgarian communist regime.
 However, it was believed at the time that Bulgaria would not have been able to produce the pellet, and it was also believed that the KGB had supplied it.
 The KGB denied any involvement, although high-profile KGB defectors Oleg Kalugin and Oleg Gordievsky later confirmed the KGB's involvement.
-Soviet dissident Aleksandr Solzhenitsyn had had (but survived) ricin-like symptoms after an encounter in 1971 with KGB agents.
+Soviet dissident Aleksandr Solzhenitsyn developed (but survived) ricin-like symptoms after an encounter in 1971 with KGB agents.

 Ten days before the attack on Georgi Markov another Bulgarian defector, Vladimir Kostov, survived a similar attack.
 Kostov was standing on an escalator of the Paris metro when he felt a sting in his lower back above the belt of his trousers.
 He developed a fever, but recovered.
 After Markov's death the wound on Kostov's back was examined and a ricin-laced pellet identical to the one used against Markov was removed.

 Several terrorist individuals and groups have experimented with ricin or planned to use it.
 There have been incidents of the poison being mailed to US politicians.
 For example, on 29 May 2013 two anonymous letters sent to New York City Mayor Michael Bloomberg contained traces of it.
 Another was sent to the offices of Mayors Against Illegal Guns in Washington, D.C.
 A letter containing ricin was also reported to have been sent to American President Barack Obama at the same time.
-Shannon Richardson, an actress, was later charged with the crime, and pleaded guilty that December; she sentenced to 18 years in prison plus a restitution fine of US$367,000.
+Shannon Richardson, an actress, was later charged with the crime, and pleaded guilty that December; she was sentenced to 18 years in prison plus a restitution fine of US$367,000.
 On 2 October 2018, two letters suspected of containing ricin were sent to The Pentagon, one addressed to Secretary of Defense James Mattis, and the other to Chief of Naval Operations, Admiral John Richardson.
 A letter was received on 23 July 2019 at Pelican Bay State Prison in California which claimed to contain a suspicious substance.
 Authorities later confirmed it contained ricin; no detrimental exposures were identified.